Foleevora/foleevora.github.io/about.md

 permalink: /about/
 ---

-I like programming and music
+I like programming.
+I love music.

 ### Contact me